workshopdemos/doggos-gse/README_ENDEVOR.md

 ![Paste](images/endevor/end10.png)

-7. Now you have all the the DOGGOS application in your local VS Code IDE.
+7. Now you have all of the DOGGOS application in your local VS Code IDE.

 8. Find the COBOL code for your user under the [MAP] by expanding as shown: